MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 ## Feature summary

-The following tables show the availability of selected key features on Surface Pro X with Windows 10 on ARM.
+The following tables show the availability of selected key features on Surface Pro X with Windows 10 or Windows 11 on ARM.

 **Deployment**